The creation of life by God is described in the Book of Genesis. The natural law ensures the continuity of life.

-Isaiah, Ezekiel, and Daniel spoke of the resurrection of the body in the Old Testament.
+Isaiah, Ezekiel, and Daniel spoke of the resurrection of the body in Hebrew Scripture, the Old Testament of the Bible.
 Plato felt the soul was imprisoned in the body, until death, when it became free for all eternity.
 Aristotle believed there was a fundamental unity between the body and soul.
 The poet Andrew Marvell in his 1681 poem, A Dialogue between the Soul and the Body, presented a lovely twist on the relation of the body and the soul.

-Humanity has always been fascinated by the concept of transferring life by means other than the natural law, typified by Mary Shelley's haunting 1818 novel, Frankenstein (4) or, The Modern Prometheus.
-Should mankind proceed, will the first human clone protest as did Adam, before he repented in Milton's Paradise Lost (5) :
+Humanity has always been fascinated by the concept of transferring life by means other than the natural law, typified by Mary Shelley's haunting 1818 novel, Frankenstein or The Modern Prometheus.4 Should mankind proceed, will the first human clone protest as did Adam in Milton's Paradise Lost:5

 Did I request thee, Maker, from my clay

 did I solicit thee from darkness to promote me?